|Partner area of GIKKU 勇善会の海外支部 . Please click each flag. 国旗をクリックしてください

 It is presumed that the following six requirements complete Gojo-Ryu and/or Okinawan Karate:

-3. Kempo of “Tu Ruko” who was Higaonna’s teacher in China during the 19th Century.
+③ Kempo of “Tu Ruko"who was Higaonna's teacher at China duaring 19th century

 “Wai Shinzan” was a Chinese martial artist and teacher of ARAGAKI Sesyo (teacher of HIGAONNA Kenryo).
 His real name was WANG Daxing (王打興：1793?~1894?).
 He came to Okinawa twice, once in 1838 and once in 1866 – as a military arts executive accompanying representatives ofthe Chinese government.
 The pronunciation “Wai Shinzan” originates from “Wang Shijiang：王師匠” (meaning the way of Wang Sensei).
 Wai Shinzan had kept close relations with Shihan in Okinawa.
 In the martial arts book “BuBushi”, mainly handed down to Gojo-Ryu, his philosophy is recorded with his pen name “WANG Yuedeng王登岳.” (“BuBushi” can be called the Bible of Gojo-Ryu.)
 He can be regarded as one of the founders of Gojo-Ryu.
 MATUMURA Sokon, however was his student too, and his influences are also seen in Syuri-De (the roots of Syotokan-Ryu (Shotokan- Ryu) and Shorin-Ryu) and Tomari-De.
 For example, the names of kata such as “Wankan,” “Wansyu,” and “Unsu” originate in the alias named Wang Shijiang.
 “Wankai” is a shortened form of “Wan-Bukan王武官”.
 Bukan takes its meaning from “martial bureaucrat.”
 “Wansyo” is a shortened form of “Wang Shijiang” (meaning Wang Sensei).
 Unsu is the one that is the shortened form of “Wang Shijiang” and the pronunciation has changed.
 Incidentally, he was a famous martial artist in the Chinese “White Crane Kung Fu” style.
 As a result Karate was influenced from this type of Kung Fu.